LucaIgnatescu/rust-pass/README.md

 ## About

 This is a password manager written entirely in Rust.
-It is modeled after [KeePass](https://keepass.info), but works as a command line interface and has slightly reduced features.
+It is modeled after [KeePass](https://keepass.info), but works as a more opinionated command line application.

 ***Currently in early development***